 Financial income and expenses

-Net financial income mainly consists of interest expenses on financial liabilities, interest income from financial receivables, gains and losses on financial instruments recognised through profit or loss, exchange rate gains and losses on financial activities and the interest expenses on pension provisions.
+Financial income and expenses mainly consist of interest expenses on financial liabilities, interest income from financial receivables, gains and losses on financial instruments recognised through profit or loss, exchange rate gains and losses on financial activities and the interest expenses on pension provisions.
 The expected return on plan assets relating to pension provisions is also included in financial income.

 Dividends are recognised in income when a resolution on distribution has been passed.
-They are reported in the consolidated income statement under other financial income/expenses, provided they are dividends from subsidiaries carried at amortised cost.
+They are reported in the consolidated income statement under other income, provided they are dividends from subsidiaries carried at amortised cost.

 Goodwill has an indefinite useful life and is not amortised.
 Instead, it is tested for impairment in accordance with IAS 36 (‘Impairment of Assets’) at least once a year, and more frequently if there are indications that the asset might be impaired.